Getting mobile internet in Vancouver is easy, but choosing the wrong option can cost more than expected.

 Many travelers now install an eSIM before traveling.

-An eSIM is a digital SIM that lets you activate mobile data instantly without inserting a physical card.
+An eSIM is a digital SIM that lets you activate mobile data without inserting a physical card.

-- internet immediately after landing
+- internet shortly after landing

 - no need to visit mobile stores

-- instant activation
+- fast activation

-If you are new to eSIM, read: How eSIM works.
+If you are new to eSIM, read:

 eSIM vs SIM Card vs Roaming